-27.157 Speed maximum (CURVEL)
+27.160 speed maximum (CURVEL)

 Speed maximum: IHO Definition: Rate of motion.
-The terms speed and velocity, are often use Formatted: Font color: Red interchangeably, but speed is a scalar, having magnitude only, while velocity, is a vector quantity, having by Formatted: Font color: Red Formatted: Font color: Red magnitude and direction.
+The terms speed and velocity are often used interchangeably, but speed is a scalar, having magnitude only, while velocity is a vector quantity, having both magnitude and direction.
 (Adapted from IHO Dictionary, S-32).
-Formatted: Font color: Red

 Speed maximum is the maximum rate of travel that can occur.
-(Adapted from S-57 Edition 3.1, Appendix A
+(Adapted from S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.121, November 2000).

+Attribute Type: Real

-Unit: Knot (kt) Resolution: 0.1kt.
+Unit: Knot (kt)

+Resolution: 0·1kt.

+Format: xx.x